Suchwinder/Blitz/README.md

     $ venv\Scripts\activate
     ```

-7. Install dependencies from `requirements.txt`:
+7. Exit out of the back_end directory using `cd ..` and install dependencies from `requirements.txt`:
     ```
     $ pip install -r requirements.txt
     ```